T. Madiah Gowda

 Thimmasandra Madiah Gowda (17 March 1896 – 24 May 1971) was an Indian politician.
 He was elected to the Lok Sabha, the Lower House of the Parliament, from Bangalore south constituency in 1952 as a member of parliament from Indian National Congress.
 He was also Member of the Legislative Assembly (MLA) from Ramanagara between 1962 and 1967.

 Education

-Madiah Gowda started his educational journey at the Government High School in Channapatna.
-His academic path led him to the halls of the esteemed Central College in Bengaluru, where he accomplished his graduation in the arts.
-The thirst for knowledge then led him to ILS Law College in Pune, where he earned his LLB degree.
-Notably, it's worth mentioning that during his time at ILS Law College, he shared his academic voyage with the later Chief Minister of Karnataka, S Nijalingapa.
+Madiah Gowda pursued his earlier education in the Government High School at Channapatna and later graduated in arts from the Central College, Bengaluru.
+He was then awarded LLB from ILS Law College, Pune, where a later chief minister of Karnataka, S Nijalingapa, was a contemporary.

 Political career

 Madiah Gowda was involved in political activities with the Indian National Congress in Ramanagara earlier known as Closepet prior to independence of India.
 After independence, he was elected as a member of the First Lok Sabha from the Bangalore South constituency in 1952.
 He was elected to the Legislative Assembly of Karnataka from the Ramanagara constituency in 1962.

 Madiah Gowda also served in Mysore Representative Assembly, Mysore Legislative Council, Mysore Constituent Assembly and Mysore Legislative Assembly.
 He enabled the building of many schools, colleges and hospitals across his constituency and also took part in the development of various agricultural, irrigation and industrial projects.